KritixKaung/PSO2-GrindersProMax/readme.md

 This script is created for 144fps+ and around 100ping to server, if your performance has a huge difference from this the script might not perform as intended for you.
 If so try increasing sleep timers in 50ms increments.

 ## How To use:
+Have autohotkey installed and run this script as admin while pso2 is running
 ### Buying Process
 Walk to excube npc, position yourself where interaction is targeted, start buying process. **The script will run for maximum loops assuming you have over 2100 excubes and 0 grinders in your material storage if you don't set excube limit or meseta target.**
 #### Imporant Note: you must set your inventory to material tab and have no items in there prior to starting this script.